ltrc/TranslatorsDesk/README.rst

 You will see a pretty welcome screen.

+Now you should download the okapi stable distribution for your environment and make it available at : `./lib/okapi`
+The stable distributions can be found at : https://bintray.com/okapi/Distribution/Okapi_Applications

 Once you have installed your DBMS, run the following to create your app's database tables and perform the initial migration:

 ::